-All of Technical Learning College's distance learning courses have complete registration and support services offered.
-Delivery of services will include e-mail, website, telephone, fax and mail support.
+All of Technical Learning College's correspondence courses have complete registration and support services offered.
+Delivery of services will include e-mail, web site, telephone, fax and mail support.
 TLC will attempt immediate and prompt service.

 When a student registers for a distance or correspondence course, he/she is assigned a start date and an end date.
 It is the student's responsibility to note dates for assignments and keep up with the course work.
 If a student falls behind, he/she must contact TLC and request an end date extension in order to complete the course.

-It is the prerogative of TLC to decide whether to grant the request.
-All students will be tracked by their social security number or a unique number will be assigned to the student.
+All students will be tracked by a unique number assigned to the student.